Iggy Azalea: Early life and education

-Amethyst Amelia Kelly was born in Sydney and grew up in Mullumbimby, New South Wales.
-Her father, Brendan Kelly, was an Irish-Australian painter and comic artist, while her mother, Tanya, cleaned holiday houses and hotels.
+Amethyst Amelia Kelly was born in Sydney, New South Wales and grew up in Mullumbimby.
+Her father, Brendan Kelly, was a painter and comic artist, while her mother, Tanya, cleaned holiday houses and hotels.
 Azalea lived in a house that her father built by hand from mud-bricks, surrounded by 5 ha of land.
 She has two siblings named Mathias and Emerald Kelly.
-According to Azalea, she has some Aboriginal Australian ancestry: "My family came to Australia on the First Fleet.
-My family's been in that country for a long time, over 100 years.
-If your family's lived in Australia for a long time, everyone has a little bit of [Aboriginal blood].
-I know my family does because we have an eye condition that only Aboriginal people have."
 Azalea has also said that her father "made her look at [art] as a teenager", which has always influenced her life and work.
 She began rapping at age 14.
 Before embarking on a solo career, Azalea formed a group with two other girls from her neighborhood: "I was like, I could be the rapper.
 This could be like TLC.
 I'll be Left Eye."
 Azalea eventually decided to disband the group because the other girls were not taking it seriously: "I take everything I do serious [sic].
 I'm too competitive."